-C EVEN years on end !
-With what tell-tale emphasis Salimbene writes here, and repeats elsewhere, this significant phrase !
-Hitherto he had travelled about pretty much as he pleased; if only by getting different "obediences" from different authorities, and choosing whichever pleased him best : for we see clearly in his pages how impossible it was even for the untiring John of Parma to superintend more than a small fraction of so extensive an Order, with all its complicated details and overlappings of jurisdiction.
+EVEN years on end!
+With what tell-tale emphasis Salimbene writes here, and repeats elsewhere, this significant phrase!
+Hitherto he had travelled about pretty much as he pleased; if only by getting different "obediences" from different authorities, and choosing whichever pleased him best: for we see clearly in his pages how impossible it was even for the untiring John of Parma to superintend more than a small fraction of so extensive an Order, with all its complicated details and overlappings of jurisdiction.
 One can realize too how easily the more wayward friars could manage to live in vagabondage for years; and Wadding's records of constant complaints on this subject, in spite of vainly-repeated papal anathemas, are seen to be natural enough.
 From this arrival at Ferrara onwards, we find far fewer autobiographical records, until Salimbene's last few years brought him again into the mid vortex of civil war.
 It seems that for a period of about 32 years, from 1249 to 1281, our good friar lived a comparatively uneventful convent life, studying, preaching, writing, always observing no doubt, but with fewer experiences of the sort that would specially interest his niece in her convent.
 If only he had kept a business diary during those years, like his acquaintance the Archbishop of Rouen, and passed down to us a record of that daily convent life which was too trivial to be told to Sister Agnes!

 Yet even this comparatively stationary and uniform life was not without many distractions.
-Prof. Michael has patiently traced Salimbene's places of abode during this time, and they make a very varied list, especially for those days.
-After the seven consecutive years of Ferrara came a long abode in Romagna-five years altogether at Ravenna, five at Imola, and five at Faenza, of which periods however the two last were certainly not unbroken and consecutive.
-One year he spent at Bagnacavallo, and one at Montereggio: another year he passed in his native Parma, probably only off and on.
-Again we find him in neighbouring Borgo san Donnino: twice again in neighbouring Modena.
+Prof. Holder-Egger points out that a chance observation of Salimbene's suggests the probability of brief wanderings even during the "seven continuous years" of Ferrara (p.
+41, note 3).
+Prof. Michael had previously traced Salimbene's places of abode during the next few years, and they make a very varied list.
+After the Ferrara years came a long abode in Romagna-five years altogether at Ravenna, five at Imola, and five at Faenza, of which periods however the two last were certainly not unbroken and consecutive.
+One year he spent at Bagnacavallo, and one at Montereggio: another year he passed in his native Parma,-probably only off and on.
+In 1259 we find him in neighbouring Borgo san Donnino: twice again in neighbouring Modena.
 He went on a pilgrimage to Assisi, some time after 1270.
-He was at Forlì when it was besieged in 1273, and at Faenza during the siege of 1274.
+He was at Forli when it was besieged in 1273, and at Faenza during the siege of 1274.
 In 1281, at last, he came to end his days in his native province of Emilia.